yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/ui/sliced-sprite.md

 ---

 We have learnt the method of producing an image whose size can be arbitrarily designated now.
-Next, please continue to read the introductory document of [multi-resolution.md] to learn how to use an image of changeable size to realize multi-resolution adaptations and various alignment layout effects.
+Next, please Continue on to read about [multi-resolution.md] to learn how to use an image of changeable size to realize multi-resolution adaptations and various alignment layout effects.